HQJaTu/spammer-block/systemd.service/README.md

 capability to allow iterating directory contents or traversing filesystem while ignoring permissions.
 Such functionality is critical, feasible options for non-_root_ operation are lacking, so daemon runs as _root_.

+### D-Bus
+When running system D-Bus, it is possible only as _root_.
+For security reasons it would be advisable to run as non-root, but in D-Bus that is not possible.

 ## Checking effective capabilities of the service

 1. Find PID, `systemctl status spammer-reporter`